DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Drupal Specific Examples

 The shopping cart selected (Drupal Commerce, Ubercart, Pay, Stripe, etc.) and the payment method within that shopping cart (hosted payment page, direct post, iframe, onsite, etc.) are usually the most significant factors in expanding or reducing the CDE, which directly impacts the SAQ type.
-Here are some situations that may force one into SAQ C/D:
+Here are some situations that may force one into SAQ D:

 * A client that wants complete control over the checkout process may shy away from hosted payment pages, which may be the only viable shared-management option for a particular payment gateway<sup>[C](#footnote-C)</sup>.
 * A client sometimes must use a particular payment gateway because of an existing contract/business relationship, and that gateway may offer no shared-management options.